radar/rails/guides/source/getting_started.md

 end
 ```

 This is very similar to the `Article` model that you saw earlier.
-The difference
-is the line `belongs_to :article`, which sets up an Active Record _association_.
+The difference is the line `belongs_to :article`, which sets up an Active Record _association_.
 You'll learn a little about associations in the next section of this guide.

-The (`:references`) keyword used in the bash command is a special data type for models.
-It creates a new column on your database table with the provided model name appended with an `_id`
-that can hold integer values.
-To get a better understanding, analyze the
-`db/schema.rb` file after running the migration.

-In addition to the model, Rails has also made a migration to create the
-corresponding database table:
+This `belongs_to` was added to our model because we specific `article:references` when we generated this model.

+The `references` type is a special type that define an association between the model that we're generating and another model.
+In this case, we're saying that every comment _belongs to_ an article.

+Let's look at the migration next:

 ```ruby
 class CreateComments < ActiveRecord::Migration[6.0]